Harness Configuration

 - AGENTS.md symlink: pi-mono reads

 AGENTS.mdfor project instructions (equivalent to Claude'sCLAUDE.md).
-The adapter automatically creates a symlinkAGENTS.md → CLAUDE.mdduring sessions so your existing project instructions work with both providers. - MCP tool discovery: pi-mono discovers swarm MCP tools at session creation via HTTP and registers them as custom tools.
-This is handled automatically — no
+The adapter automatically creates a symlinkAGENTS.md → CLAUDE.mdduring sessions so your existing project instructions work with both providers. - Lazy provider import: the worker only imports

 .mcp.jsonneeded for the swarm connection (though installed MCP servers are also discovered). - Skills sync: The Docker entrypoint syncs skills to both